exercism/v3/languages/csharp/exercises/concept/resource-lifetime/.docs/instructions.md

 orm.Write("good write");
 // => database has an internal state of State.Closed
 orm.Write("bad write");
-// => database has an internal state of State.Closed
+// => an exception is thrown but database is left with an internal state of State.Closed orm.Write("bad commit");
-orm.Write("bad commit");
-// => database has an internal state of State.Closed
+// => an exception is thrown but database is left with an internal state of State.Closed
 ```

 ## 2. Write to the database and return an indication of whether the write was successful to the caller.